denodrivers/postgres/docs/README.md

 up time when configuring your connection, such as the following:

 - connection.attempts: "1"
+- connection.interval: Exponential backoff increasing the time by 500 ms on every reconnection
 - hostname: If host_type is set to TCP, it will be "127.0.0.1".
 Otherwise, it will default to the "/tmp" folder to look for a socket connection
 - host_type: "socket", unless a host is manually specified